Toronto Summer Music Festival

 Toronto Summer Music (TSM) is a flagship classical music Festival and Academy held annually in Toronto, Ontario, Canada.

 Musicians perform at concerts held at The Royal Conservatory of Music at Koerner Hall, at the University of Toronto, Faculty of Music, and at Heliconian Hall.

-The Toronto Summer Music Festival runs concurrently with the Academy program and features a wealth of renowned Canadian and international artists in a series of chamber music and art song concerts, ReGeneration concerts spotlighting TSM Academy Fellows, and various masterclasses and lectures.
-In selecting the artists for the Festival, Artistic Director William Fedkenheuer seeks those who are not only exceptional performers but who are also internationally recognized pedagogues.
-His goal is to create an inspirational atmosphere among the performers in the Festival, the students and faculty in the Academy, auditors of the masterclasses, and the public.
-This kind of integration provides everyone with an opportunity to explore a wide range of musical styles and activities.
+The Toronto Summer Music Festival runs concurrently with the academy program and features renowned Canadian and international artists in a series of chamber music and art song concerts, ReGeneration concerts spotlighting TSM Academy Fellows, and various masterclasses and lectures.
+In selecting the artists for the Festival, director William Fedkenheuer seeks internationally recognized pedagogues.

-The TSM Academy - Emerging Artist Program gives musicians who are at the threshold of their careers an opportunity to study with a Faculty of the highest quality and reputation, learning from the Faculty’s experience and musicianship.
-The Faculty is drawn from internationally acclaimed artists from across Canada, the United States, and Europe.
-The Emerging Artist Program is focused on enhancing music performance skills and offers two intimate and highly focused programs: the Chamber Music Institute (for string players and pianists) and the Art of Song (for singers and pianists).
-Performance is an integral part of the Academy.
-All TSM Academy Fellows admitted to the program attend tuition-free, thanks to the generosity of TSM's Fellowship Donors.
+The TSM Academy's Emerging Artist Program gives 18- to 35-year-old musicians an opportunity to study and learn from international faculty members from across Canada, the United States, and Europe.
+The Emerging Artist Program emphasizes performance and offers two programs: the Chamber Music Institute (for string players and pianists) and the Art of Song (for singers and pianists).
+TSM's Fellowship Donors fully fund the tuition, accommodation, and per diem expenses for all accepted applicants.

 The Community Program is focused on providing learning and performance opportunities for advanced adult amateur musicians.
 TSM aims to provide an experience that deepens the participants' relationship with music in their daily lives.
 Community Program participants can choose from three streams: Chamber Music, Chamber Choir, and the Piano Masterclass.
 For one week each summer, they rehearse and perform with professional musicians, and attend workshops, masterclasses, and Festival concerts.